A major

+Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+The A harmonic major and melodic major scales are:

 In the treble, alto, and bass clefs, the G♯ in the key signature is placed higher than C♯.
 However, in the tenor clef, it would require a ledger line and so G♯ is placed lower than C♯.

+Scale degree chords

+The scale degree chords of A major are: